-Cluster headache, also known as histamine headache, is a rare but painful type of headache that affects approximately 1 to 2 people per 1000 population.
+A cluster headache, which is also known as histamine headache, is a rare but painful type of headache that affects approximately 1 to 2 people per 1,000 population.
 It involves several attacks of intense unilateral pain that last for a short period of time.

 As the pain reaches a peak very quickly, simple analgesics are not usually able to provide effective relief and fast-acting alternatives are preferred.
 Preventative treatment to reduce the frequency of attacks also plays an important role to improve patient quality of life.

-The precise cause of cluster headache is not well understood, although there may be a link to the hypothalamus in the brain.
-There may be a genetic link to cause cluster headache, as 1 in 20 people with the condition reports a family member that suffer from cluster headache.
+The precise cause of cluster headaches is not well understood, although there may be a link to the hypothalamus in the brain.
+There may be a genetic link associated with cluster headaches, as 1 in 20 people with the condition reports a family member who also suffers from cluster headache.

 Triggers for cluster headache include: